mclaeysb/mclaeysb.github.com/_projects/lego.md

 organisation: Home
 image: lego.jpeg
 ---
-As a kind, I spent countless hours building LEGO houses, towns, railroads and airports.
+As a kind, I spent countless hours building Lego houses, towns, railroads and airports.
 I found an enormous amount of joy and patience optimising the overal scenery and harmony and maxamising the infrastructure's efficiency and resilience.

 While I can recal some monstrous catastrophies, I mostly remember remarkably high citizen satisfaction and feeling the pride of a content mayor.